First Battle of Manzanillo: Action at Manzanillo

-The three gunboats then continued towards Manzanillo, where they were spotted by a squadron of Spanish vessels which consisted of the gunboats Guantánamo, Estrella and Delgado Parejo, each one crewed by 19 sailors and officers, plus three armed pontoons.
+The Guardián (65 t), under Teniente de Navío Carlos del Camino, was entirely immobilised by a machinery breakdown and could not get underway; her crew had been reduced to her commander and just four gunners serving her single 42 mm cannon.
+Two further vessels, the wooden-hulled pontoons Cuba Española and María, were equally incapable of movement.
+The Cuba Española, a cañonero built at the arsenal of Havana and launched in 1870, was in such poor condition that she had been converted into a floating battery armed with a single antique 130 mm Parrott muzzle-loader with only 30 rounds of ammunition.
+The María, an old paddle steamer, served as warehouse, barracks and floating battery, also armed with a 130 mm Parrott.

+The combined displacement of the three navigable vessels (Delgado Parejo, Guantánamo and Estrella) amounted to just 169 tonnes, less than half that of any single American vessel in the attacking force.

 The pontoons were Guardián, crewed by four gunners manning an old Parrott gun, Cuba Española, an old wooden gunboat armed with a Parrott gun and crewed by seven men, and an old sailboat used as a barracks ship.
 There were also many commercial vessels in port.
 The Americans opened fire at 15:20, and the Spanish accurately responded, hitting all three of the ships several times.
 Hist took several hits, including some near its engine room, and Hornet took a disabling shot to its main steam pipe, severely scalding three men, at least one of which died.
 Contrary to the American reports, Hist did not sink any Spanish boats before Hornet was towed out of action by Wompatuck, which had only been damaged lightly compared to the other American vessels.
 As Wompatuck began to tow Hornet, the Spanish began to fire on those vessels.
 Starting to take damage and casualties, the Americans decided to withdraw, since their gunboats' armaments were not enough to destroy the rest of the Spanish squadron.